Note

 Plotting the dataset

-To plot a global forecast, we must assign the option set_global=True
+To plot a global forecast, we must assign the option set_global=True, which is required by cartopy to handle

 Load a Catalog from ComCat